VirtualBrainLab/Pinpoint/README.md

 ### Additional mac instructions

-To run the max executable you need to go to the unzipped folder and run `chmod +x` on the .app file.
-You will also probably have a security issue because the app is unsigned.
+The mac executable currently only runs on MacOS **Mojave** and earlier.
+You will probably have a security issue because the app is unsigned.
 Go to Systems Preferences > Security & Privacy > General and allow the file to "run anyway".

 ## Setting up a probe